iterative/dvc.org/static/docs/get-started/example-pipeline.md

 The data file `Posts.xml.zip` is linked (or copied) from `.dvc/cache/ce/68b98d82545628782c66192c96f2d2`, and added to `.gitignore`.
-Even if you remove it in the workspace, or `git checkout` a different commit, the data is not lost if a corresponding DVC-file is committed.
+Even if you remove it from the workspace, or `git checkout` a different commit, the data is not lost if a corresponding DVC-file is committed.
 It's enough to run `dvc checkout` or `dvc pull` to restore data files.